 In this blog post, we will focus on using a 2D array to create a 3×3 game of noughts and crosses.
 We will investigate the code using a step by step approach.

-You can follow the steps described below and recreate the code yourself using your preferred IDE or using an online IDE such as trinket.io.
+You can follow the steps described below and recreate the code yourself using your preferred IDE or using our online Python IDE.

 Step 1: Welcome Banner